adithaha/jboss-fuse-workshop/rest/lab3-deployment.md

 mvn clean
 oc start-build fuse-rest-<user> --from-dir=. --follow
 ```
+NOTE: Later if you want to redeploy application, you don't need to start all over again, instead can just do this procedure

 ### Deploy using jar from local client (SKIP THIS!)
 Source code: local